DafetiteOgaga/custom_commands/README.md

    - drf

 ## Changes
+   - changed compareChanges command to compareChange command
+   - django config commands now display the specific changes made to the settings and urls files
    - added support for DRF-xml rednderer configuration, separated DRF-auth configuration from DRF config in DRF command
    - implemented app-level urls.py auto creation and urls configuration were added in startapp command
    - gitignore now auto add all \_\_pychache\_\_ files and venv dirs if you choose to